Previous: Mr. Justice Peter Smithwick (Enclosures)

 Indeed, if it becomes necessary further along the trail to add to the body of work, it will be done.

 The use or otherwise by the Smithwick Tribunal of documents provided is their prerogative.
 As we entertain different remits or priorities, it is my prerogative to try and make the content available to a wider audience, so that others can make judgement in respect of issues to do with alleged agent Stakeknife.

 Though there are cogent if unspoken reasons for my doing this work, in my hands the papers are largely of academic interest because I am unable to propagate them.
-Other work done by me and placed on the Internet has been rendered inaccessible to search engines – or virtually so.
-I harbour no doubt that this intrusion/manipulation, censorship by another name, results from actions by concerned intelligence interests, directly and/or indirectly.
+Other work done by me and placed on the Internet has been rendered inaccessible to search engines, or virtually so.
+I harbour no doubt that this intrusion, censorship by another name, results from the actions of concerned intelligence interests, directly or indirectly.

-Perhaps an obliging readership, individual or organisation, might wish in support of a good if unfashionable cause, highlighting of wrongdoing by national security agencies, to independently take action and help correct this deficit.
+Perhaps an obliging readership, individual or organisation, might wish in support of a good if unfashionable cause, help highlight the wrongdoing of national security agencies by taking independent action to correct this deficit.

 I ask, in particular, that my two non-Stakeknife web addresses be spread online.
 Making my name and other target words accessible to search engines would be conducive.
 A direct connection to the index will facilitate a sequential or selective approach to a reading.

 I am an old man with limited computer savvy.

 If you can assist in any way, please do.

 (The non-Stakeknife web addresses are to be found at the end of Sections 17 & 18 of this presentation – and above.)